 We encourage children to take ownership of their learning.
-To tell me what they think they need, and if possible, plan learning with me which supports their upcoming in school learning.
+To tell us what they think they need, and if possible, plan learning with us which supports their upcoming in school learning.
 This way tutoring becomes a joint endeavour between child, tutor, family and school.

 What a 1 to 1 Lesson Looks Like

 We then commence work.
 We use a lot of manipulatives within lessons, these are things children can touch and move.
 It can range from cards to counters, dice to number or letter strips.
 In addition, we will also use a lot of games.
 It is our opinion that children learn best through play.

 We usually cover between 4 and 6 different concepts within a lesson.
 This is irrespective of the subject area being taught.
 This variety helps keep children motivated and interested and helps ensure progress throughout the curriculum.

-At the end of the lesson I will discuss the child’s feedback briefly with them.
+At the end of the lesson we will discuss the child’s feedback briefly with them.
 We go over what they feel went well and what they want more work on, determining their next steps.
 This is essential, whilst they may appear to understand a concept this allows us to assess their confidence.
 Thereafter we feedback directly to the adult regarding the session with support of the child.